 Acetylcholine, Acetylcholinesterase, and Transfer of Nerve Information

-- Normally, acetylcholine (ACh) is broken down in the active site of an enzyme, acetylcholinesterase (AChE). - Each enzyme molecule converts about 25,000 molecules of ACh per second. - Together, Ach and AChE are like an on-off switch for muscles http://preparatorychemistry.com/nerve\agent\sarin.html
+- Normally, acetylcholine (ACh) is broken down in the active site of an enzyme, acetylcholinesterase (AChE). - An enzyme molecule breaks down an acetylcholine molecule in about 80 microseconds. - Together, ACh and AChE are like an on-off switch for muscles